 - Upscaling at FSR3 Quality or DLSS Quality

 This configuration keeps the image looking modern and three-dimensional without the GPU overhead of ray tracing.
-The key insight from benchmark data is that SSGI and SSR at High are non-negotiable for image quality without RT.
+The key insight from testing is that SSGI and SSR at High are non-negotiable for image quality without RT.
 Everything else is secondary.

 For more on what to expect from the Japan map and new features before you start tweaking settings, the Forza Horizon 6 beginner's guide covering the Japan map and new mechanics is a good companion read.
 And for everything else you need before launch, the full Forza Horizon 6 guide collection has you covered on cars, events, and progression.